mattjohnsonpint/RavenDB-TemporalVersioning/README.md

     foo.Bar = 123;
     session.SaveChanges();

-**Imporant** - Be careful with edits at past or future dates.
+**Important** - Be careful with edits at past or future dates.
 Notice how I specify the effective date both when loading and preparing the revision.
 It will still work if you skip the date when loading, but you may be copying other *current* data to your new date, and that may not be what you intended.

 #### Deleting a document

+When you delete a temporal document, you aren't really deleting it.
+Instead, you are creating a new revision with the `Raven-Document-Temporal-Deleted` metadata value set to true.
+This translation happens inside the bundle, so you can still issue a normal delete from the api.

     // delete as of now
     var foo = session.Load<Foo>("foos/1");